hphelion/documentation/migration-overview-reference.md

 	Information about the key pair displays.

-4. Copy the entire contents of the `Public key for pasting into OpenSSH authorized_keys file field`, starting with `ssh-rsa` to the end of `imported-openssh-key`.
+4. Copy the entire contents of the `Public key for pasting into OpenSSH authorized_keys file field`, starting with `ssh-rsa` to the end of `imported-openssh-key`, as highlighted in the following image.
 <br><img src="media/trans_keypair_pgen.png" alt="" />

 5. Log in to the [management console](https://console.hpcloud.com/manage).